 Quick reference notes:

-- Now holding down the Command key on the keyboard, and holding down the mouse button.
+- While holding the Command key, click and hold the mouse button.

-- When you release the mouse pointer the icon will slot into its new position.
+- Release the mouse button to slot the icon into its new position.

-Note: You can remove an icon from the menu bar, by using either the Command key and the mouse, or by selecting the appropriate setting in System Preferences.
+If you want to remove an icon from the menu bar, you can either use the Command key and the mouse or select the appropriate setting in System Preferences.
+Here are the steps to remove an icon:

-- Place the mouse point on the icon you want to remove
+- Place the mouse pointer on the icon you want to remove.

-- Hold down the Command key on the keyboard and the mouse button.
+- Hold down the Command key on your keyboard and the mouse button.

-- When the icon displays a cross, release your finger from the mouse.
+- When the icon displays a cross, release the mouse button to remove it from the menu bar.

 Reference materials:

-- Apple Support – What is th menu bar on Mac?
+- Apple Support – What is the menu bar on Mac?

 - Apple Support – Change Dock & Menu bar preferences on Mac